dtekcth/data101/src/beginner/protips.md

 First, we have to decide what we want to know.
 As an example, we would like to know how to reverse a list in python.
 Good searches are usually in the form `<what you want> <language or program you want to use>`.
 So for our example, we might search for `How to reverse a list in python`, but this is more verbose than it has to be, `reverse list python` works just as well.

 If possible, search directly on sites that know have good results.
 For example, [Stackoverflow](https://stackoverflow.com) is a place where developers can ask questions and everybody can answer, think of it as Wikipedia but for questions related to programming.
-The answers are not always 100% correct but it is usually just as good or better than picking a generic site from your search results.
+Be skeptical and understand that most programming answers are _good enough_ rather than strictly correct and you will most likely have to adapt the solution to your specific problem.

 ### Finding good search results

 There are countless sites offering programming advice.
 Avoid sites that look like news articles or have short sentences, these are usually either computer-generated or written to rate high up on search results.
 If possible try and find the official documentation.
-Remember that you can use !kbd[!ctrl+f] to find content on the page.
+Remember that you can use !kbd[!ctrl+F] to find content on the page.

 ### Official or high-quality sources